 A tempo unlocked transition is a transition in which the tempo of the two songs act independently.
-The first song plays at its normal speed and (contrary to the normal transitions), the second songs also plays at its normal tempo.
+The first song plays at its normal speed and the second songs also plays at its normal tempo.
 That means that no beat matching is performed.
 This can be useful for dropping the beat into the outro of a previous song, or quickly bringing the tempo up to speed.

 the tempo curve is a discontinuous line.
 The tempos are no longer matched during the transition.